-The fluid being pumped can be thought of as an essential part of the pump.
-Without fluid, the pump will not operate correctly.
-Gas binding refers to a situation where too little fluid is present within the pump and a negative suction pressure cannot be obtained.
-If no negative suction pressure can be obtained, no fluid can be drawn into the pump and no flow will occur.
+The liquid being pumped can be thought of as an essential part of the pump.
+Without liquid, the pump will not operate correctly.
+Gas binding refers to a situation where too little liquid is present within the pump and a negative suction pressure cannot be obtained.
+If no negative suction pressure can be obtained, no liquid can be drawn into the pump and no flow will occur.

 3D Model Details

 This 3D model shows all major components associated with a typical centrifugal pump, these include: